-6.09 If an occasion arises when a University officer or supervisor believes that a user is violating state or federal law, or University policy, and that access to an individual's data is required in order to conduct an internal investigation into such possibility, system administrators may monitor all the activities of and inspect the files of such specific user(s) on their computers and networks.
-In such cases, and a system administrator is required to access the individual's data, steps (1) and (2) set forth above in Section 3.01(F) shall be followed and the Office of Legal Counsel shall be contacted and informed of the matter.
+6.09 If an occasion arises when a university officer or supervisor believes that a user is violating state or federal law or university policy, and that access to an individual's data is required in order to conduct an internal investigation into such possibility, system administrators may monitor all the activities of and inspect the files of such specific user on their digital technology and networks.
+When a system administrator is required to access the individual's data due to suspected violation of the law the Office of Legal Counsel shall be contacted and informed of the matter.